kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray.md

 The application code in the `src/index.js` file uses the native AWS SDK X-Ray library which sends telemetry data to the X-Ray Daemon to be processed and then sent to the configured AWS X-Ray SaaS.

-## Run Both the Node.js app and Tracetest
+## Run Both the Node.js App and Tracetest

 To start both the Node.js app and Tracetest, we will run this command: